 Duration of Award and Stipend

 The grant amount requested should not exceed $40,000 and must supprt a full year of academic leave.
 (The First Book Grant does not support sabbatical leaves of less than a full academic year will not be made.
 Normally the Louisville Institute will pay the grant directly to the institutions of those selected, but no indirect costs to the institution will be allowed in this grant program.
 Awards will be announced on or before March 15, 2015.

 Grantees must be released from all teaching and committee responsibilities during the award year, and applications should include a letter from the appropriate dean or chairperson confirming that the applicant will be released from those responsibilities if receiving an award.
 (If the institution does not award tenure, this letter should also briefly describe the faculty review process that provides faculty members with continuing, full-time employment, such as renewable term contracts.)
 Grantees may not accept other awards that provide a major stipend during the tenure of this grant except insofar as necessary to bring the sabbatical year salary up to the grantee’s full salary level.
-Although the Louisville Institute First Book Grant Program for Minority Scholars has no residence requirement, in the year of their award, all grantees are expected to participate in the Institute’s annual Winter Seminar scheduled for February 21-27, 2015.
-The Louisville Institute will pay travel and lodging expenses for the Seminar will be covered by the Louisville Institute.
+Although the Louisville Institute First Book Grant Program for Minority Scholars has no residence requirement, However, all grantees selected in 2014 are expected to participate in the Institute’s annual Winter Seminar scheduled for February 21-27, 2015.
+The Louisville Institute will pay travel and lodging expenses for this gathering.

 Please note that Louisville Institute grantees may not simultaneously hold two grants from Lilly Endowment-funded organizations that total more than $45,000.